4 Family-friendly Winter Activities Along Saskatoon’s Meewasin Valley

 3. Discover nature and wildlife in your backyard

 Meewasin adventures are reminders that Saskatoon really is the best of both worlds – dynamic urban experiences in sync with nature.
 One moment you may be cross-country skiing or fat biking past activities underway in River Landing.
 In no time, you are crossing paths with elusive species that thrive in the safe haven of the Meewasin Valley.
-Who will you meet along the trail today?

 4. Hike, ski or bike the trails